- 3-day Big Island camping adventure

 Hop back in the car and make your way to a large natural infinity pool at the end of a single-lane road.
 Here, get out and see beautiful waterfalls, orchids and banyan trees.
 Grab your snorkel gear and head out to the nearby beach to observe life under the water’s surface.

 Your base camp at Isaac Hale Beach Park in Kapoho is just around the corner.
-After setting up the tents and cooking dinner, head to a naturally heated pool for a relaxing dip.
+After setting up the tents and eating dinner at a local restaurant (your expense), head to a naturally heated pool for a relaxing dip.

 Settle in for the night as you watch the sky fill with stars.